RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 Due to ROM space constraints, it is not possible to include the FATFS write functions within the CP/M-IDE ROM shell.
 This does not affect the use of disk read or write by CP/M or z88dk applications compiled using the default FATFS library.
 It simply means that CP/M-IDE "drives" must be prepared on a host using the [cpmtools](http://www.moria.de/~michael/cpmtools/) on your operating system of choice.
 The default (read/write) version of the [FATFS library](https://github.com/feilipu/z88dk-libraries/tree/master/ff) should be installed so that applications you compile using z88dk can read and write to the FATFS file system.

 The size of the serial transmit and receive buffers are set within the z88dk RC2014 target configuration files for the [ACIA](https://github.com/z88dk/z88dk/blob/master/libsrc/_DEVELOPMENT/target/rc2014/config/config_acia.m4) and [SIO/2](https://github.com/z88dk/z88dk/blob/master/libsrc/_DEVELOPMENT/target/rc2014/config/config_sio.m4) respectively.

+The disk access configuration, for either 16-bit PPIDE or 8-bit CF IDE, is [configured here](https://github.com/z88dk/z88dk/blob/master/libsrc/_DEVELOPMENT/target/rc2014/config/config_target.m4#L22).
+And the availability of the shadow RAM for 128kB RAM systems is [configured here](https://github.com/z88dk/z88dk/blob/master/libsrc/_DEVELOPMENT/target/rc2014/config/config_ram.m4#L10).
+Following changes to any of the configurations the z88dk libraries for RC2014 should be rebuilt.

 ## Licence